Glenhazel

-Glenhazel is a suburb of the Municipality of Johannesburg, South Africa.
+Glenhazel is a suburb of Johannesburg, South Africa.

 It is located in Region E, bordering Fairmount, Sandringham, Lyndhurst and Percelia Estate.
 The area lies on a sloping hill with a park in the valley.
+It is known for its large Jewish population as well as for being home to the largest Jewish kosher hub in Johannesburg, which attracts many Jewish tourists.